Adding an app to the Bangle.js App Loader

 You'll see the pull request as well as yellow test saying Some checks haven’t completed yet.

-We run the bin/sanitycheck.js script on any submissions using Travis CI.
+We run the bin/sanitycheck.js script on any submissions using GitHub actions.
 This allows us to do a quick check that everything is ok.
-It won't detect bugs in your app but it will ensure that the App Loader stays working.
+It won't detect bugs in your app but it will ensure that the App Loader stays working and attempts to find any obvious Gotchas.

 After a while it'll change to either a green All checks have passed or a red Checks failed.
 If checks fail then we're unlikely to be able to merge as-is, but you can click Show all Checks, Details and see what errors were found.
 If you correct these in your repository then the check status will update.